Store detective: Additional responsibilities

 Many retail companies assign the task of investigating check and credit card fraud activity as well as employee theft activity to the store detective.
 They work closely with law enforcement on such cases whether it is on the local, state or federal level.
 Companies sometimes also assign the store detective the task of searching employee lockers and bags at random.

 Typically store detectives in retail are commonly known either as loss prevention or asset protection.
 Management and field investigator functions also exist commonly within the loss prevention/asset protection sector of retail.

 Techniques and tools of the trade

 A store detective has several techniques that they use to detect shoplifters.
 Keen observational skills is the primary weapon alongside good teamwork with security guards and the use of CCTV.
 An ability to blend in with other shoppers in a variety of shopping environments is also key.
 They usually have a clear understanding of the law as it applies to their role depending on jurisdiction.

 Most store detectives are unarmed but are trained in arrest and restraint techniques.
 Some also carry covert microphone and earpieces attached to a radio (sometimes radio-linked to shopping centres and other retail establishments) in order to effectively monitor suspected shoplifters as they move through an area.

+In Canada, most Store Detectives are routinely issued slash-proof gloves and handcuffs.
+However, most provinces require an individual to have special handcuff training and an endorsement on their security license such as in British Columbia.